quanquan1996/flink-s3tables/README.md

 # Flink S3Tables Integration Demo

-This is a simple demonstration project showcasing how to integrate Apache Flink 1.20.1 with AWS S3Tables and Apache Iceberg.
+This is the first open-source demonstration project showcasing how to integrate Apache Flink 1.20.1 with AWS S3Tables and Apache Iceberg.this project fills an important gap in the community resources and provides a foundation for developers to build upon when implementing similar solutions.

 ## Project Overview

-This project demonstrates how to connect to AWS Glue Catalog through Flink SQL interface and perform basic operations on Iceberg tables stored in S3, such as querying tables, listing databases and tables, and inserting data.
+This groundbreaking demo is the first publicly available example that demonstrates how to connect to AWS Glue Catalog through Flink SQL interface and perform basic operations on Iceberg tables stored in S3Tables, such as querying tables, listing databases and tables, and inserting data.

+As the pioneer open-source implementation of S3Tables with Flink integration, this project serves as a valuable reference for developers looking to leverage these technologies together.

 ## Key Features